rubyonjets/jets-docs/_docs/jobs/schedule.md

 end
 ```

-The `rate` expressions create AWS Scheduled Events.
+The `rate` expressions create AWS Schedule Events.
 AWS manages the scheduler for you.
 It's "serverless".

 Each method in the class creates a distinct lambda function which will handle the processing.

+## Conversion Command

+You can use the `jets schedule:sidekiq` command to translate the schedule in `sidekiq.yml` to `config/jets/schedule.yml`.
+Then use `jets schedule:validate` to check the expressions are valid AWS CloudWatch Schedule Event Rules.

+    jets schedule:sidekiq
+    jets schedule:validate

+**Tip**: It also very helps to use the [AWS EventBridge Console](https://us-west-2.console.aws.amazon.com/scheduler/home?#create-schedule) and pretend to create a Schedule Rule.
+The form does performs validation in real-time.

 ## Expressions Support

 Both the `rate` and `cron` expressions are supported.

-{% include events/scheduled-expressions.md %}
+{% include events/schedule-expressions.md %}

 ## Notes

 * The only required field is an scheduling expression field, IE: `rate` or `cron`.
 * The class name can be inferred by the top-level key or explicitly by the `class` field.
 Example: `GreetJob` (inferred) and `class: CleanupJob` (explicit).
 * The `args` field is optional.
 If you need the args to be splatted, you can use `splat_args: true`.
 This removes the `[]` brackets for Array arguments and `{}` brackets for Hash arguments.
+* An interesting note: With the Jets Scheduler implementation, there is no queue.
+There is no need for a queue.
+The CloudWatch Schedule Event Rule triggers the Lambda Function directly.